 I like the sound of this!
 How do I get a Gig Buddy?

-Are you over 18 and do you live in one of these areas:
+Are you 18 or over and live in one of these areas:

 - South Wales: Bridgend, Cardiff, Merthyr Tydfil, RCT, Vale of Glamorgan